padmakarPi/ibis-poc-demo/docs/implementation/error-handling-implementation-guide.md

 - By leveraging tools like react-error-boundary and react-toastify, you can effectively manage errors and improve the overall health of your Next.js application.
 - Reusable error fallback components and utilities reduce code duplication and ensure consistency across the application.
 - Users encounter user-friendly messages instead of application crashes or blank screens.
 This helps maintain trust and reduces frustration.
+- Allows easy copying of error messages for debugging.